xirzec/bundle-azure-sdk/README.md

-# Bundling the Azure SDK for a browser
+# Bundling Azure SDK libraries for a browser

-To use Azure SDK libraries on a website, you need to format your code to work inside the browser.
+To use Azure SDK libraries on a website, you need to convert your code to work inside the browser.
 You do this using a tool called a **bundler**.
 This process takes JavaScript code written using [Node.js](https://nodejs.org/) conventions and converts it into a format that is understood by browsers.

-This document will walk you through all of the steps required to bundle Azure SDK libraries for your website.
+This document will walk you through the steps required to bundle Azure SDK libraries for your website.

 ## Install prerequisites

-In order to use the Azure SDK, you will need to install some software onto your development machine.
+In order to install Azure SDK libraries, you will need to install Node.js and a bunlder of your choice onto your development machine.

 ### Node.js